tianjiqx/Readings/reading_list/paper_reading_list.md

 - [x] The MemSQL Query Optimizer:A modern optimizer for real-time analytics in a distributed database (recommended)
 - [x] Query Optimization Time: The New Bottleneck in Real-time Analytics(also is memsql,recommended)
 - [x] LEO – DB2’s LEarning Optimizer (bad)
+- [ ] Apache Calcite: A Foundational Framework for Optimized Query Processing Over Heterogeneous Data Sources
+- [ ] The Cascades framework for query optimization

 ### 1.3 join order (current need read)
 - [ ] Improving Join Reorderabilitywith Compensation Operators